mohammedsherif23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 0x02.
 Shell, I/O Redirections and filters
   ## Task
-1. - writing a script that print "Hello, World", follow by a new line to the standard output
+0. - writing a script that print "Hello, World", follow by a new line to the standard output

-2. - Writing a script that display a confused smiley "(Ôo)'
+1. - Writing a script that display a confused smiley "(Ôo)'

-3. - Displaying the content of the file /etc/passwd
+2. - Displaying the content of the file /etc/passwd

-4. - Displaying the content of the file /etc/passwd and /etc/hosts
+3. - Displaying the content of the file /etc/passwd and /etc/hosts

+4. - Display the last 10 lines of /etc/passwd